tblxio/truck-rc/README.md

             (a connection via VNC/Viewer will also be helpful if you want to work on the PR in a comfortable way)

-        For a already set up RP performe the following steps:
+        1b) For a already set up RP performe the following steps:
-            - Turn on the Sbrick
+            - Turn on the Sbrick (by turning on the power of the lego modules)
             - Turn on the RP
             -> Done
             (in a new Network you will have to connect the RP to a Screen in order to establish the